Special Teams Coordinator

 Reinebold spent the previous five seasons with the Tiger-Cats (2013-17), joining the team as Special Teams Coordinator in 2013 before adding the role of Linebackers Coach in 2014, and ultimately serving as Defensive Coordinator for the first-half of 2017.

 From 2013 to 2016 with the Tiger-Cats, Reinebold’s special teams and linebacking units had tremendous success both from an individual player and team perspective.
-Wide receiver and kick returner Brandon Banks was named a CFL All-Star twice (2014, 2015), an East Division All-Star in three consecutive seasons (2014-16), and won the 2015 John Agro Award as the league’s Most Outstanding Special Teams Player.
+Wide receiver and kick returner Brandon Banks was named a CFL All-Star twice (2014, 2015), an East Division All-Star in three consecutive seasons (2014-16), won the 2015 John Agro Award as the league’s Most Outstanding Special Teams Player and was the East Division’s finalist for CFL Most Outstanding Special Teams Player in 2016.
 Linebacker Simoni Lawrence was also named an East Division All-Star in three consecutive seasons (2014-16), and was named the East Division’s Most Outstanding Defensive Player and a CFL All-Star in 2015.

 The Tiger-Cats led the CFL in special teams touchdowns in both 2015 and 2016.
 In 2015 specifically, Hamilton scored six touchdowns on special teams, including four punt return majors by Banks, and two additional touchdowns on a blocked punt and an onside punt recovery.
 Overall, the Tiger-Cats had six blocked kicks, while the rest of the league combined for just 12 in total.
 Banks also returned a missed single-point convert attempt for the first missed convert return score in the history of the CFL, and had two additional kick return touchdowns negated by penalties.